defold/doc/docs/en/manuals/editor.md

 ![toolbar](images/editor/toolbar.png)

-The *Outline* pane
+### Outline pane

-: This view shows the content of the file currently being edited, but in a hierarchial tree structure.
+This view shows the content of the file currently being edited, but in a hierarchial tree structure.
 The outline reflects the editor view and allows you to perform operations on your items:
    - <kbd>Click</kbd> to select an item.
 Hold <kbd>Shift</kbd> or <kbd>Option</kbd> to expand the selection.
    - <kbd>Drag and drop</kbd> to move items.
 Drop a game object on another game object in a collection to child it.
    - <kbd>Right click</kbd> to open a _context menu_ from where you can add items, delete selected items etc.

-The *Properties* pane
+### Properties pane

-: This view shows properties associated with the currently selected item, like Position, Rotation, Animation etc, etc.
+This view shows properties associated with the currently selected item, like Position, Rotation, Animation etc, etc.

-The *Tools* pane
+### Tools pane

-: This view has several tabs.
+This view has several tabs.
 The *Console* tab shows any error output or purposeful printing that you do while your game is running.
 Alongside the console are tabs containing *Build Errors*, *Search Results* and the *Curve Editor* which is used when editing curves in the particle editor.
 The Tools pane is also used for interacting with the integrated debugger.

-The *Changed Files* pane
+### Changed Files pane

-: If your project uses the distributed version-control system Git this view lists any files that has been changed, added or deleted in your project.
+If your project uses the distributed version-control system Git this view lists any files that has been changed, added or deleted in your project.
 By synchronizing the project regularly you can bring your local copy in sync with what is stored in the project Git repository, that way you can collaborate within a team, and you won’t lose your work if disaster strikes.
 You can learn more about Git in our [Version Control manual](/manuals/version-control/).
 Some file oriented operations can be performed in this view:

    - <kbd>Double click</kbd> a file to open a diff view of the file.
 The editor opens the file in a suitable editor, just like in the assets view.
    - <kbd>Right click</kbd> a file to open a pop up menu from where you can open a diff view, revert all changes done to the file, find the file on the filesystem and more.

 ## Side-by-side editing